jatanRT/eprscope/README.md

-- Reading the universal ASCII data format (e.g. like `.asc`, `.txt`, `.csv`) and transforming into tables (data frames) incl. operations like intensity normalization and conversion between magnetic flux density (*B*) units ($\mathrm{G} \Leftrightarrow \mathrm{mT}$).
+- Reading the universal ASCII data format (e.g. like `.asc`, `.txt`, `.csv`) and transforming into tables (data frames) incl. operations like intensity normalization and conversion between magnetic flux density (*B*) units (G ⟺ mT).
 Additionally, the functions enable the automatic reading of time series experiments like a kinetic one (e.g. also with the combination of *in situ* electrochemistry or photochemistry/irradiation) or reading and processing several EPR spectra data/files, at once, for the series of individual experiments/data files upon changing the quantities like time,microwave power, electrochemical potential, temperature, concentration…etc. Finally, reading the *MATLAB* (`.mat`) files and the instrumental parameter ones ( in case of *BRUKER* instruments, so far[^1] ) and the corresponding parameter extraction can be performed as well.

 - Plotting the EPR spectra incl. time series/kinetics or their dependency on other quantities (like already mentioned above) as well